 The story of the youngest female CEO of a $1 billion tech startup.

-Our all-time favorite young tech CEO is the Australian 30-year old entrepreneur Melanie Perkins, Co-founder of Canva.
-Canva was named the coolest tech startup company of 2015, founded by Mel who started when she was a 22 years old university graduate.
+One of our all-time favorite young tech entrepreneurs is the Australian 30-year old entrepreneur Melanie Perkins, Co-founder of Canva.
+Canva was named the coolest tech company of 2015, founded by Mel who started when she was a 22 years old university graduate.
 Her motivational speech at the Sunrise Conference in 2016 talks about the achievement of her dreams including a lot of hard work, persistence and dealing with failure.
 She encourages women entrepreneurs not to be put down, but learn from their mistakes and keep going forward.
 Melanie says that insecurities come from comparing ourselves and all the ups and downs of our startup journey with the highlights of the already booming businesses.
 Surpassing that perception leads women to the two truths concerning success: “It’s possible” & “It’s hard”, she says at the Sunrise Conference.
 Young IT girls should know that they can realize their ideas, through hardship and constant attempts.

 RoboTerra - The software which helps kids build their own robots & learn to code.

 When you first find about RoboTerra and the “whole robot-learning-toy-story” you will definitely connect the initial idea with boys and men.
 However, the “great mind” behind it is Yao Zhang, a female entrepreneur of this innovative tech startup.
 People know Yao for her boldness, ambition and strong work ethic.
 She says that she has sacrificed many things in order to achieve success and be on top of her career.
-Her advice for young girls to succeed in the male-dominated tech world for Forbes, is: “To start something big, you have to be bold.
+Her advice for young girls to succeed in the male-dominated tech world is: “To start something big, you have to be bold.
 Very, very bold.”
 Yao has fought against many accusations being perceived as “bossy” for her boldness.
 However, she claims that if men can be bold and respected, so can she.

 What do women entrepreneurs have to say?